-By |Published On: August 16th, 2024|Categories: ESG, Research Insights, Larry Swedroe, Other Insights|
+By |Published On: August 16th, 2024|Categories: ESG, Larry Swedroe, Research Insights, Other Insights|

 According to the Global Sustainable Investment Review 2023, more than $30 trillion is invested in sustainable investment strategies, as an increasing number of institutional and individual investors are incorporating environmental, social, and governance (ESG) criteria into their portfolio construction process.
 The motivations for the increase in sustainable investing include: